things to do in Galway

 Galway Bay

 Galway Bay is best explored slowly with enough time to take in the impressive sunsets, picturesque villages and natural beauty of the area.
+Looking out over Galway Bay, visitors can soak up the incredible vistas of the nearby Aran islands, the impressive Cliffs of Moher and the Burren region.
 For some of the finest beaches in the region, visitors should check out Dog’s Bay, Coral Beach and Silver strand Beach.

 Directions in Google Maps